alexjpaz-twitch/bizhawk-crowd-shuffler/README.md

 ## Setup

+Note this has only been tested with Bizhawk 2.5.x releases

-1. Install the [latest development version](https://ci.appveyor.com/project/zeromus/bizhawk-udexo/build/artifacts) of BizHawk (> 2.5.3 should be compatible)
+1. Install a [2.5.x version](https://github.com/TASVideos/BizHawk/releases/tag/2.5.2) of BizHawk.

 2. Download the latest release of this project [bizhawk-crowd-shuffler](https://github.com/alexjpaz-twitch/bizhawk-crowd-shuffler/releases/latest).